BNP Paribas Is A Yield Play

 Despite its earnings volatility, especially in 2014 related to its one-off issue in the U.S., BNP has delivered a growing dividend in the past three years.
 This shows improved business fundamentals and more confidence by its management on the bank’s future earnings potential.

 Its last annual dividend was set at €2.70 ($3.13) per share, an increase of 17% from the previous year.
 At its current share price, BNP offers a dividend yield of close to 4%.
 This is an attractive dividend yield and above the European banking sector average, showing its commitment to have a high shareholder remuneration.
-On the other hand, like many European companies BNP only pays one dividend per year and the French dividend withholding tax rate is 30%, reducing somewhat its income appeal for U.S. investors.
+On the other hand, like many European companies, BNP only pays one dividend per year and the French dividend withholding tax rate is 30%, reducing somewhat its income appeal for U.S. investors.

 Even though BNP has delivered high dividend growth in the past couple of years, it still has good growth prospects because its dividend payout ratio is quite conservative.
 In the past two years, its payout ratio was only about 45%, a level that is within its target but lower than its peer group.
-This means that BNP can easily increase its payout target, to a level more in-line with the European banking sector which is currently slightly above 60%.
+This means that BNP can easily increase its payout target to a level more in line with the European banking sector which is currently slightly above 60%.

-However, this is not currently expected given that, according to analysts’ estimates, BNP should grow its dividend by about 8% per year, in the next three years, but its dividend payout ratio is expected to increase only to 50% by 2019.
-Until regulatory uncertainty persists BNP most likely will not review its dividend policy, but if regulators reach an outcome in the next few months that is positive for banks then BNP may become more aggressive regarding its dividend payout ratio.
+However, this is not currently expected given that, according to analysts’ estimates, BNP should grow its dividend by about 8% per year in the next three years, but its dividend payout ratio is expected to increase only to 50% by 2019.
+Until regulatory uncertainty persists, BNP most likely will not review its dividend policy, but if regulators reach an outcome in the next few months that is positive for banks, then BNP may become more aggressive regarding its dividend payout ratio.

 Conclusion